The Vision

 View of visitor floors showing the Cranbourn Street entrance, underground link and main building

-At the top of the building, a rooftop restaurant with terraces will offer new views across Leicester Square, Covent Garden and London’s iconic skyline.
+A rooftop restaurant with terraces would offer new views across Leicester Square, Covent Garden and London’s iconic skyline.